squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 __If you've missed it__: [MkDocs 1.x is unmaintained], with issues and PRs piling up and no releases in the past 18 months, and seemingly no plans to fix long-standing issues like [live-reload problems].
 More importantly, it's unclear whether security issues will be addressed, and whether the project will receive any updates at all in the future.

 _Please note that MkDocs 2.0 is still in pre-release, and the information in this article is based on the current state of the project.
-We will keep it updated as we learn more._
+We keep it updated as we learn more._

   [Zensical]: zensical.md
+  [update log]: #updates

 <!-- more -->

 ## What's changing in MkDocs 2.0

-Based on the [official announcement], the published [roadmap][^1], and several prior comments and statements from the project's maintainer, MkDocs 2.0 is intended as a ground-up rewrite of the project to reduce complexity – and it comes with some important trade-offs:
+Based on the [official announcement], the published [roadmap], and several prior comments and statements from the project's maintainer, MkDocs 2.0 is intended as a ground-up rewrite of the project to reduce complexity – and it comes with some important trade-offs:

-  [^1]: The published roadmap was removed on February 19, 2026.
-The link now points to an issue comment that contains a screenshot of the last available version of the roadmap.

 - __MkDocs 2.0 is incompatible with Material for MkDocs__ – If your documentation is built with Material for MkDocs, it will cease to work with MkDocs 2.0.
 Material for MkDocs makes extensive use of the templating and plugin systems of MkDocs 1.x, and the changes that MkDocs 2.0 introduces are not backward-compatible.